 Vertex Groups can potentially have a very large number of associated vertices and thus a large number of weights (one weight per assigned vertex).
 Weight Painting is a method to maintain large amounts of weight information in a very intuitive way.

 It is primarily used for rigging meshes, where the vertex groups are used to define the relative bone influences on the mesh.
 But we use it also for controlling particle emission, hair density, many modifiers, shape keys, etc.

-You enter Weight Paint Mode from the Mode Menu Ctrl-Tab.
-The selected Mesh Object is displayed slightly shaded with a rainbow color spectrum.
-The color visualizes the weights associated to each vertex in the active Vertex Group.
+You can enter Weight Paint Mode from the Mode selector Ctrl-Tab.
+The selected mesh object is displayed slightly shaded with a rainbow color spectrum.
+The color visualizes the weights associated to each vertex in the active vertex group.
 By default blue means unweighted and red means fully weighted.

-You assign weights to the vertices of the Object by painting on it with weight brushes.
-Starting to paint on a mesh automatically adds weights to the active Vertex Group (a new Vertex Group is created if needed).
+You can assign weights to the vertices of the object by painting on it with weight brushes.
+Starting to paint on a mesh automatically adds weights to the active vertex group (a new vertex group is created if needed).